SM Spirituality Media

 The direct path

-The 'direct path' — as distinct from gradual, step-by-step approaches — begins not with practice but with recognition.
-Rather than preparing the mind over time for a distant awakening, it asks: what is the nature of the awareness that is reading these words right now?
-Spira's version of this inquiry is remarkably systematic: he traces every question — about perception, thought, emotion, sleep, death — back to the one element that cannot be doubted, which is that awareness is present.
-His lineage runs from Ramana Maharshi through Atmananda Krishna Menon, Jean Klein, and Francis Lucille, meeting Nisargadatta Maharaj's parallel stream at the same recognition.
+The 'direct path' begins not with practice but with recognition.
+It is distinct from gradual, step-by-step approaches.
+Rather than preparing the mind over time for a distant awakening, it asks one question: what is the nature of the awareness that is reading these words right now?
+Spira's version of this inquiry is systematic.
+He traces every question back to the one element that cannot be doubted, which is that awareness is present.
+He follows the same thread through perception, thought, emotion, sleep, and death.
+His lineage runs from Ramana Maharshi§ through Atmananda Krishna Menon§, Jean Klein§, and Francis Lucille§.
+It meets Nisargadatta Maharaj§'s parallel stream at the same recognition.

 The ceramicist

-Spira made pottery for twenty years before teaching full time, apprenticing under Michael Cardew — one of the twentieth century's great British studio potters.
+Spira made pottery for twenty years before teaching full time.
+He apprenticed under Michael Cardew, one of the twentieth century's great British studio potters.
 The two lives are less opposite than they appear.
-The potter's practice is a sustained investigation of form and the space it inhabits; the teacher's practice is a sustained investigation of experience and the awareness it inhabits.
-The aesthetic precision of his prose — the habit of following a question to its exact bottom — is recognisably the same intelligence at work.
+The potter's practice is a sustained investigation of form and the space it inhabits.
+The teacher's practice is a sustained investigation of experience and the awareness it inhabits.
+The aesthetic precision of his prose, the habit of following a question to its exact bottom, is recognisably the same intelligence at work.

 The teachings

 His principal formats are retreat recordings and written books.
-How the Infinite Knows the Finite is a representative conversation: a single question from a retreat participant met with thirty minutes of patient unfolding.
-How Do I Move From Intellectual Understanding to Lived Knowing addresses the most common difficulty — understanding the teaching philosophically without the recognition landing in the body and the life.
-Being Aware of Being Aware is his most distilled written statement, 130 pages on the shortest route from the question to the answer.
+How the Infinite Knows the Finite is a representative conversation.
+A single question from a retreat participant is met with thirty minutes of patient unfolding.
+How Do I Move From Intellectual Understanding to Lived Knowing addresses the most common difficulty: understanding the teaching philosophically without the recognition landing in the body and the life.
+Being Aware of Being Aware is his most distilled written statement.
+It runs 130 pages on the shortest route from the question to the answer.

 Why the precision matters

-The non-duality field has a chronic confusion problem: identical-sounding words used by different teachers to mean different things, and different words used for the same recognition.
-Spira's philosophical exactness — built on years of reading Kant, Husserl, and the Upanishads side by side — cuts through this.
-He distinguishes between awareness (the ever-present knowing) and attention (the movement of that knowing); between understanding (the intellectual grasp of the teaching) and recognition (the lived collapse of the false); between realization (the moment of seeing) and abidance (the stabilization of what was seen).
+The non-duality§ field has a chronic confusion problem.
+Identical-sounding words get used by different teachers to mean different things, and different words get used for the same recognition.
+Spira's philosophical exactness cuts through this.
+He built it on years of reading Kant, Husserl, and the Upanishads side by side.
+He distinguishes between awareness (the ever-present knowing) and attention (the movement of that knowing).
+He distinguishes between understanding (the intellectual grasp of the teaching) and recognition (the lived collapse of the false).
+He distinguishes between realization (the moment of seeing) and abidance (the stabilization of what was seen).
 These distinctions cost him no poetry and save his listeners significant confusion.

 — end of entry —